 Having a baby is a lot more complicated than it seems.
-Between the time you find out your are pregnant until the time you bring your new baby home, there are a lot of decisions that need to be made.
+Between the time you find out you are pregnant until the time you bring your new baby home, many decisions need to be made.
 One of those decisions should be whether or not you want to practice delayed cord clamping.
 But what is it?
 And why would you want to choose it?
 Here’s a break down for you.

 What is delayed cord clamping?

 Delayed cord clamping is the prolongation of time between when your baby is born and when you, the father, or the doctor clamps the umbilical cord.
 Typically, the umbilical cord is clamped 10 to 15 seconds after birth.
-When this happens, all of the blood that is being held by the placenta remains in the placenta and is later disposed.
+When this happens, all of the blood held by the placenta remains in the placenta and is later disposed of.
 However, delaying cord clamping from 1-5 minutes after birth allows the blood in the placenta to continue to flow to the newborn baby.
 This brings with it an array of health benefits.

 What are the benefits?

 Nearly 1/3 of a baby’s total blood volume resides in the placenta at birth.
 By 1 minute of age, half of that blood is transfused back into the baby’s body.
 By 3 minutes, 90% of the transfusion is complete.
 Babies whose blood has been allowed time to transfuse fully back into their bodies after birth have a smoother cardiopulmonary transition at birth.

 Another benefit of delayed cord clamping is stem cells.
 These play an essential role in the immune, respiratory, cardiovascular, and central nervous systems, among many other things.
 The concentration of stem cells in fetal blood is higher than at any other time in a child’s life.
 By immediately clamping the umbilical cord, you are leaving nearly a third of those valuable stem cells in the placenta.